A Compact Guide to CRM Leadership

 Sales and other teams will quickly fall back into their old ways of finding information in disparate systems and using manual processes.

-Employees can’t be given a one-off training session and instantly be expected to become highly proficient users.
-A leading package like Microsoft Dynamics CRM may be intuitive to use but it contains advanced functions that require in-depth training which is customised to the individual’s role in the organisation.
+Employees can’t be given a one-off Dynamics 365 training session and instantly be expected to become highly proficient users.
+A leading package like Microsoft Dynamics 365 may be intuitive to use but it contains advanced functions that require in-depth training which is customised to the individual’s role in the organisation.

-Demonstrate the importance of CRM by allocating time for training sessions and develop training plans for individual roles that will support continued learning and create CRM advocates.
+Demonstrate its importance by allocating time for training sessions and developing training plans for individual roles that will support continued learning and create advocates.
 Provide plenty of notice for training and deliver training in an environment that is free of interruptions.

 Your company has invested a chunk of time and hard earned money in CRM.
 Usage is not optional and nor is failure.